nikfrank/canijs/README.md

 Progress:

 -facebook auth
 -aws federated auth
 -google auth

 -test save doc w google & fb
 -run angular
 -save, load from angular

 -Q load
 -notifications for database availability
 -stringify, make note of all objects on save

 -document aws user-filtering policy setup
 -load mine/see all
 -promises on save

 -save over/new (test req)
 - edit resave
 - put IAM policies and GSI descriptions into the git

+- saving a file
 - sort save.file/doc and load.file/doc

 -----------------------------
 Doing:

-- S3 config, sorting the credentials and keeping them seperate
+- S3 config, sorting the dbs into modules to keep seperate

-- saving a file
+- listObjects in bucket

 -----------------------------
 Need to do soon: